jericson/jericson.github.io/README.md

 ## Licence clarification

 Any code I write is currently licenced under the Artistic License.
 (But that's not set in stone.
-I you'd like me to release under a different license for some reason, just ask.)
+If you'd like me to release under a different license for some reason, just ask.)

 I retain copyright on my own content (essentially everything not under